 Match/Cost Sharing Requirement: Cash or in-kind match equal to the amount of the grant is required.
-Letters of commitment from the employers, partners and/or applicant documenting match will be required in the application.
+Letters of commitment from the employers, partners, and/or applicant documenting match will be required in the application.

-Description: Applications must include a training plan for incumbent workers and/or currently unemployed/underemployed workers.
-Training programs for unemployed/underemployed workers must be in response to a documented skilled worker shortage in a business or consortium of businesses.
-Incumbent training programs should demonstrate that they will provide the education and skills determined necessary by the employer(s) to enhance the stability and growth of the business and provide opportunities for income and career growth for trainees.
+Description: Applications must include a training plan for incumbent workers, new hires, and/or currently unemployed/underemployed workers.
+It must also include at least one employer committing to the employment of these workers and/or an incumbent worker wage increase, unless its union contract precludes it from doing so.
+Training programs for unemployed/underemployed workers must be in response to a documented skilled worker shortage in an employer or consortium of employers.
+Incumbent worker training programs should demonstrate that they will provide the education and skills determined necessary by the employers to enhance the stability and growth of the business and provide opportunities for income and career growth for trainees.

-Successful training applications will be defined by employers and may include partnerships with local or regional economic development organizations, workforce development boards, public or private post-secondary institutions and/or private training providers.
-OSD recommends that training focus on skills attainment.
+Successful training applications will be defined by employers and may include partnerships with local or regional economic development organizations, workforce development boards, public or private post-secondary institutions, and/or private training providers.
+OSD recommends that training focus on skills attainment and certifications.
 Skills attainment develops skills that directly benefit the workers receiving the training by increasing their mastery of their occupation in their field of employment and/or provide new skills for new product lines or business expansion.